Myroslav Stupar: Career

 As a player, he was a goalkeeper and played for Spartak Stanislav / Ivano-Frankivsk, FC Volyn Lutsk, Dinamo Khmelnytskyi, also for the FC Dynamo Kyiv reserves.

 As a referee he officiated at about 150 matches of the Soviet Top League.
 Stupar twice refereed Soviet Cup finals (1979, 1981).
 He appeared 7 times in the Soviet annual best referees list.

 He refereed the 1982 World Cup game in Valladolid, Spain, between France and Kuwait.
 France were leading 3-1 when their midfielder Alain Giresse broke through to score a fourth goal.
 The Kuwaiti players protested, claiming that they had stopped playing because they had heard a whistle from the crowd and thought it was the referee blowing.
 Stupar ended up disallowing Giresse's goal after an attempt to abandon the game led by the Kuwait Olympic Committee president Fahad Al-Ahmed Al-Jaber Al-Sabah, who was also the president of the Olympic Council of Asia.
 The game resumed with a dropped-ball at the spot where it was believed the game stopped at the whistle.
-France ended up winning 4–1 anyway, and Stupar never officiate an international match again.
+France ended up winning 4–1 anyway, and Stupar never officiated an international match again.